 With the opening of Agromin's composting facility in Santa Paula, the gases generated from the green materials will be converted to natural gas to power the trucks delivering the compostables, as well as the facility itself.
-This incredible feat is a joint effort between the Fire Department, Agromin, Waste Management, and GSA.
+This incredible feat is a joint effort between the Fire Department, Agromin, Waste Management, and GSA, expected in 2022.